ShaheenHossain/swisscon-2.0/doc/setup/update.rst

 ------------------------
 If you have originally installed SwissCRM with the "tarball" version (source code archive), you have to replace the installation directory with a newer version.
-First download the latest tarball from swisshq.com.
+First download the latest tarball from swissconsultings.ch.
 They are updated daily and include the latest security fixes (see step #1) After downloading the package, extract it to a temporary location on your server.

 You will get a folder labelled with the version of the source code, for example "swiss-13.0+e.20190719",